 Preheat oven to 400oF.

-Wrap the aromatics, each in their own foil pouch, place on a sheet pan and roast.
-(20 minutes for the Turmeric; 1 hour for the Shallots and Garlic)
+Wrap the aromatics, each in their own foil pouch, and place on a sheet pan to roast.
+(20 minutes for the turmeric; 1 hour for the shallots and garlic)

-In a small sauté pan, heat the olive oil and add all the spices.
+In a small sauté pan, heat one Tablespoon olive oil and add all the spices.
 Sauté, stirring, for about two minutes until the spices start to release their aroma.
 Transfer to the work bowl of a food processor.

 Once the aromatics are cool enough to handle, transfer the shallots and turmeric to the bowl of a food processor.
 Squeeze the roasted garlic cloves into the processor, picking by hand any that linger behind.
 Discard the garlic “paper”.